top of page

 All persons are made in the Image of God.
 When we abuse our sisters and brothers in Christ, we deface the image of God in the other person.
 The face of an individual is equivalent to the person: prosopon (Greek) and persona (Latin).

-Prosopon Healing has come into existence to bring the healing of Christ to those who have been abused by "clergy" (priests, deacons, as well as staff members and volunteers) within the Orthodox church community.
-Because such abuse causes a rupture within the community, healing must also take place within the relational aspect of a community.
+Prosopon Healing has come into existence to bring awareness to the dynamics and reality of clergy abuse within the Orthodox church community.
+Because such abuse causes a rupture within the community, healing more easily takes place within the relational aspect of a community.
 Research shows that healing is quicker and healthier in communities that acknowledge the abuse and wrongdoing.
-This requires education for all laity.
+This requires education for both clergy and laity. â€‹

 Clergy abuse occurs in all religious contexts, including within our Orthodox churches.
 Clergy abuse can be spiritual abuse, physical abuse, or sexual contact between a priest, bishop or deacon and parishioner/counselee.
 There is no consent involving unequal power, and clergy are always in a position of greater power over laity since they administer the sacraments of the church.